RP Photonics logo

 Bidirectional Transmission

 So-called full duplex links provide a data connection in both directions.
 These may simply be based on separate optical fibers, or work with a single fiber.
-The latter can be realized e.g. by using fiber-optic splitters (fiber couplers) at each end to connect a transmitter and a receiver.
-However, the need for bidirectional operation introduces various tradeoffs, which in some cases (e.g. for very high data rates) make a system with two separate fibers preferable.
+The latter can be realized e.g. by using fiber-optic beam splitters at each end to connect a transmitter and a receiver, which may preferably work at different wavelengths.
+However, the need for bidirectional operation introduces various trade-offs, which in some cases (e.g. for very high data rates) make a system with two separate fibers preferable.

 Multiplexing

-A typical single-channel system for long-haul transmission has a transmission capacity of e.g. 2.5 or 10 Gbit/s; higher data rates of 40 Gbit/s or even 160 Gbit/s may be used in the future.
+A typical single-channel system for long-haul transmission has a transmission capacity of e.g. 2.5, 10 Gbit/s, 40 Gbit/s or even 160 Gbit/s.
 For higher data rates, several data channels can be multiplexed (combined), transmitted through the fiber, and separated again for detection.

 Another approach is time division multiplexing, where several input channels are combined by nesting in the time domain, and solitons are often used to ensure that the sent ultrashort pulses stay cleanly separated even at small pulse-to-pulse spacings.